Pest sprays, fertilizers and many other gardening products can be harmful and we have some tips. Look here for information on glyphosate too.

 When putting your gardening products away:

-- Make sure the product has not expired.
-If so, dispose of it according to the directions on the label or seek advice to find out how to dispose of it safely.
+- make sure the product has not expired.
+If it has, dispose of it according to the directions on the label, or seek advice to find out how to dispose of it safely.

 Take extra care to protect children

 Be extra careful if you have young children or pets.
 Some garden products could make them sick if they eat or drink them.
 Make sure to:

 - keep young children away while you are using gardening products.

 - read the label to check how long you must keep away from an area after it has been treated, and follow this advice carefully.
 If there is nothing on the label to tell you to stay away from the area, then keep children away at least until the spray has dried.